MohammadRuhulAmin/nodejs_module_stream/README.md

 Whenever we want to write something to a file, that time node.js use rename() system calls by the libuv and it writes to the hard drive through operating systems.

 ![alt text](./public/images/nodejs.png)

+__How Node.js deals with file?__

+There are three different things to do exact same thing with the file:
+1. Promises API (most clean )
+2. Callback API (callback API is faster, and memory efficient than Pomises API)
+3. Synchronous API (not to use it)